zhexiao/ezhost/docs/getting_started.rst

 .. code-block:: bash

    # generate your env(for python3)
-   $ virtualenv -p python3 env
+   $ virtualenv -p python3 env --always-copy

    # if you want to use python2
    $ virtualenv env

-After you generate your virtualenv, you can using the following command to active your env:
+After you generate your virtualenv, you can use the following commands to active your env:

 .. code-block:: bash